Frequently Asked Questions: Influenza and Influenza-Associated Pediatric Mortality

 A. Influenza viruses can be spread by large respiratory droplets generated when an infected person coughs or sneezes in close proximity to an uninfected person.
-Sometimes influenza viruses are spread when a person touches a surface with influenza viruses on it (e.g., a doorknob), and then touches his own nose or mouth.
+Sometimes influenza viruses are spread when a person touches a surface with influenza viruses on it (e.g., a doorknob), and then touches his or her own nose or mouth.

 Q. What are the symptoms?

-A. Symptoms of influenza may include fever, dry cough, sore throat, headache, body aches, fatigue, and nasal congestion.
 Among children, otitis media (ear infection), nausea, vomiting, and diarrhea are common.
 Some persons who are infected with the influenza virus do not have symptoms.

-Q. How is it treated?
+Q. How is influenza treated?